neurologic/Comparative-Animal-Behavior/understanding-behavior/navigation.md

 :::{figure} /images/ant-navigation-route.png
 :width: 400

-*Cataglyphis* ants can return home directly after foraging along a path of over 200 m.
+*Cataglyphis* ants can return directly home after foraging for a path over 200 m.
 :::

-A simple ***displacement*** experiment shows that ants can tell how far they need to (and have) travelled.
+A simple ***displacement*** experiment shows that ants can tell how far they need to (and have) travelled, regardless of visual cues.

 ::::{margin} Displacement Experimental Setup
 :::{image} /images/displacement-experiment-setup.png